The current state of security -- Insights from the German software industry: Interview Analysis

-\item \textbf{Implicit}: In this approach, existing models, such as the ISO or OSAWP standard, are used as the basis for the requirements.
+\item \textbf{Via Security Standards}: In this approach, existing security standards such as ISO 27001 or OWASP are used as the basis for the requirements.
 These may be adapted to the specific software as needed.
-Examples of this approach are in interview \ref{interview_03} 'Yes, so generally we decided a few years ago to have our entire development process certified according to 27001.
+Examples of this approach are in interview 3 `Yes, so generally we decided a few years ago to have our entire development process certified according to 27001.
 And there are accordingly already requirements that we have to meet.
 And from this, essentially the entire structure of an information security management system emerges.
-And internally we have defined several guidelines, set our benchmark, which we must consider in our software development.' and in interview \ref{interview_13} 'So there are also catalogs, but they are very general.
+And internally we have defined several guidelines, set our benchmark, which we must consider in our software development.' and in interview 13 `So there are also catalogs, but they are very general.
 There is usually not much to be gained from them, but you have to actually look closely at what I actually have to do. […] How they are identified is then simply afterwards through, in the analysis and conception phase, exactly, so a security analysis we do not make in that sense.'

 \item \textbf{Intuitive}: This approach describes that there is no direct process, but rather the security requirements are met by expecting active consideration from the developers.
-This is described in interview \ref{interview_18} 'I believe, actually something like a security analysis, such an official process that is tied to security for the software, I don't think we have. […] I believe, at least I have not been in such a process, where people have talked, hey, listen, now let's focus on security.
+This is described in interview 18 `I believe, actually something like a security analysis, such an official process that is tied to security for the software, I don't think we have. […] I believe, at least I have not been in such a process, where people have talked, hey, listen, now let's focus on security.
 It is more so that we place a lot of value generally on best practices.
 And once a best practice is considered or once a tech stack is considered, where we simply use certain elements, libraries, at least the major ones, that we then increasingly rely on those and do not without necessity suddenly bring in other dependencies.'